 Furthermore, abusive relationships frequently end in divorce, in which case the former spouse is entitled to a share of the convicted service member’s military pension.

-These are some of the actions the military can take in addition to the civilian penalties you’re facing:
+There are a number of reasons why it is important to hire an experienced military lawyer; these are just some of the actions the military can take in addition to the civilian penalties you’re facing:

 Letter of reprimand: A document from your superior officer formally stating that details your wrongful behavior.
 A letter of reprimand may stand in the way of your receiving a promotion.